LANL-Seismoacoustics/stochprop/doc/source/installation.rst

 Operating Systems
 -----------------

-stochprop can currently be installed on machines running newer versions of Linux or Apple OS X.  Installation on a Windows system requires an Anaconda Python installation and
+stochprop has been installed on machines running newer versions of Linux or Apple OS X.  Installation on a Windows system has not been tested, but requires an Anaconda Python installation, so it should be reasonably straightforward.
+Installation of propagation and signal analysis tools on such a system might be more challenging however.

 ----------------------------------------
 Dependencies